Qwilt/terraform-provider-qwilt/examples/playground/qwilt-import/README.md

 ## Advanced Import

-Advanced import lets the user explicitly select revision_id for site_configuration and publish_id for site_activation
+Advanced import lets the user explicitly select revision_id for site_configuration and publish_id for site_activation.

-The import is a rather manual operation.
-To complete the import process the following steps should be done for each resource:
+1. Make sure your QCDN_API_KEY env variable is set.
-1. perform terraform import
+2. Perform terraform import.
+(See below.)
-2. verify import completed successfully
+2. Verify the import was completed successfully.
-3. use attributes from terraform state to generate the configurable attributes in the .tf file for this resource
+3. Use the attribute values from the terraform state to generate the configurable attributes in the .tf file for the particular resource.
-4. change the id's to reference to allow implicit dependencies:
+4. Change the following id's to references to allow for implicit dependencies:
-   1. site_id in site_configuration
+   - *site_id* in the *site_configuration* resource.
-   2. site_id, revision_id and cert_id in site_activation
+   - *site_id*, *revision_id*, and *certificate_id* in the *site_activation* resource.
-5. run terraform plan - expect no changes
+5. Run ```terraform plan``` - expect no changes.

-To use it for step (1), define your API token and run:
+The Terraform import command for each of the resources:
 ```
 $ terraform import qwilt_cdn_certificate.example <cert_id> -var="token=<API Token>"
 $ terraform import qwilt_cdn_site.example <site_id> -var="token=<API Token>"